capmeth/acid/docsite/docs/reference/markdown.md

 ## mode

-Rendering mode for the CoBE component associated to this block.
+Display mode for the CoBE component rendering this block.

 This overrides any mode set in the document (`cobeMode`) or in `config.cobe`.
 However, if there is no renderer configured for the language-type of the block, "static" mode will be forced.